braien-machado/nextjs-blog/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+This is my first app built with Nextjs.
+Demo [here](https://bmp-nextjs-blog.vercel.app/).